enemonsieur/offis_repo/PROJECTS/Threads Twitter.md

 5.
 3 key ideas to share:
 1. I want content creator to know why their publishing system is broken// Why they keep on breaking their schedule.
 Can't keep up publishing content
-2. The most important part of a publishing system is the note-taking system// WHy?
+2. The most important part of a publishing system is the note-taking system// WHy?// You need a personal references of ready to use intermediate contents (like? sources explained with the key insights there) you can peace back up to make content.
+Liketone color for designers.
+The more effecient it is, the less time you spend creating each content since you don't have to create every of them from zero.
 3. Today we have access to every sources possible.
 The real challenge is no longer to find good enough materials, but to filter only the most importants
 4. shortening the feedback loop of your content schedule is necessary if you want to defeat procrastination.
 Sustaining a publishing schedule demands that you have more rewards per period of time.
 5. The fastest way to create content is to reassamble smaller stand-alone piece of content, that you repetitevely tested.
 Because they shorten the time of creating content.
 Instead of having to write lengthy article, procrastinate, or risk being dissapointed because it flops.